cip4/JDFEditor/src/main/assemble/windows-jre/includes/jre7/THIRDPARTYLICENSEREADME-JAVAFX.txt

-(“Web Site”), including documentation and other product information (collectively the “Documentation”), download areas, communication forums, and other services (collectively "Services"), software, including developer tools and sample code (collectively “Software”), and Application Program Interface information (“APIs”).
+(“Web Site”), including documentation and other product information (collectively the “Documentation”), download areas, communication forums, and other services (collectively "Services"), software, including developer tools and sample code (collectively “Software”), and org.cip4.tools.jdfeditor.Application Program Interface information (“APIs”).
 The Documentation, Services, Software, and APIs (including any updates, enhancements, new features, and/or the addition of any new Web properties to the Web Site), are subject to the following Terms of Use